PhotoAtomic/LK35/readme.txt

 Attention: The php engine must have write access to this folder because a json and a sync file are updated periodically.

 Call the main file /led/index.html from your client.
-You can also write an app tat will use the web service /led/led.php?... directly.
+You can also write an app using the web service /led/led.php?... directly.

 License
 -------